Louisianish/weatherkv/README.md

 ☑️ Rebuild into widget || web app || mobile app <br>
 ☑️ Consider other API options <br>

-I realize there may be an easier way to accomplish this, but the 'replace()' method and 'if else' were the best I could do with my limited knowledge.
+I realize there may be an easier way to accomplish manually translating the weather descriptions, but the 'replace()' method and 'if else' were the best I could do with my limited knowledge of JavaScript.
 I tried doing it with key/value pairs, but I couldn't quite figure out how to get it to do what I wanted.
 Suggestions are always more than welcome!
 I'm eager to learn and improve!

 -- Louisianish